 Why companies recommend using their own chargers

-Even if a third-party charger is compatible with your laptop, you still need to check to make sure the wattage matches the manufacturer’s recommendations.
-While USB-C Power Delivery (PD) technology has helped mitigate this issue, it has its limitations.
-For laptops that require a lot of power to charge, PD may not work well.
+Even if a third-party charger is compatible with your laptop, you still need to check to make sure the wattage matches the manufacturer's recommendations.
+While USB-C Power Delivery (PD) technology has helped mitigate this issue, it still has its limitations.
+For laptops that need a lot of power to charge, PD may not work well.

 Another reason companies recommend separate chargers is because of the presence of an adapter—a bulky piece that attaches to some laptop power cords.
 This adapter takes power from the AC plug and stabilizes the power supply, ensuring the machine always receives the correct amount of power.